-While they’re all forms of intellectual property, trademarks protect items that define a company brand (like a business name or a logo), copyrights protect literary and artistic materials (like a book or a song), and patents protect inventions (like a new tool).
-Please see below for details on the legal provisions most relevant for your business.
+While they are all ways of protecting your intellectual property, trademarks protect items that define a company brand (like a business name or a logo), copyrights protect literary and artistic materials (like a book or a song), and patents protect inventions (like a new tool).
+Please see below for details on the legal provisions most relevant to your business.

-A brand name or logo (a trademark) can be used by a business to stand out from their competitors.
+A trademark can be any word, phrase, symbol, design, or combination of these things that identifies your goods or services.
+It’s how customers recognize you and distinguish you from your competitors.
 You can register at a state and federal level to legally claim rights to your brand.

 Register at a State Level